 Cross a Moral Line

-If your tension is about as hardcore as limp celery, it’s time to bring about a belief crisis.
+If your tension is as hardcore as limp celery, bring about a personal crisis.
 Force your hero to do the unthinkable and cross a moral line for the “greater good.”
 When the lines between right and wrong grow fuzzy, everything gets complicated in a hurry, which is terrific for juicing up your story.

 Friction & Fireworks

-You love your cast of characters, I get it.
-Pass around the flowers, have everyone hold hands and let them get the job done TOGETHER.
-Very sweet.
-The problem is, when everyone is playing nicey-nice, the story gets boring fast.
-Add a healthy dose of tension by creating some clashing personalities who will create story friction.
+You love your characters, I get it.
+The problem is, when everyone is playing nice with one another, the story gets boring fast.
+Add a healthy dose of tension by creating some clashing personalities as this will create friction.

 Amplify Emotional Reactions

-Nothing adds tension and conflict like a big ol’ stupid mistake.
-Screw ups are a story’s bread and butter!
-So let’s get your hero off his game by amplifying his emotions, piling on the stress or pain, or even distracting him with primal pull of attraction, hunger or thirst.
-You pick the amplifier, apply it, and watch the emotional overreactions lead to bad judgement and rashness that creates delicious story fallout.
+Nothing adds tension and conflict like a stupid mistake.
+Screw-ups are a story’s bread and butter, so amplify your character’s emotions, piling on the stress or pain, or even distracting them with the primal pull of attraction, hunger or thirst.
+You pick the amplifier, apply it, and watch the emotional overreactions lead to bad judgment and rashness that create terrific story fallout.

 Brainstorming Blanks

 Sometimes our brain turns to static.
 But during an event like NaNoWriMo, nobody’s got time for that.
-Pull out the big guns and get going.
+This is where a show-don’t-tell database can help.

 One Stop For Writers: Your Portal to Unlimited Creativity